rajnishgargcloudrepository/conjur-aks/05-Deploy_Follower_with_Seed_Fetcher.md

 We will also enable k8s authenicator to support the following labs.

+## 0. Contact CyberArk to request for Conjur images

+> **WARNING:** You are legally responsible to ensure that the CyberArk software is for personal use only.
+>
+> Unauthorized distribution or usage of CyberArk software is prohibited.

+You will need the below Conjur images:
+1. conjur-appliance_#.tar.gz
+2. dap-seedfetcher_#.tar.gz
+where # is the respective software version number

+- This lab guide is based on Conjur version 12.2

 ## 1. Push the Conjur container images to ACR

 We need to upload the container images to ACR so that it can be used by AKS